tecla5/red-editor/src/new/text/format/_TODO.md

 # Text Format

-## TODO

-All the utility files should be converted to classes exporting a single constant value with the default instance.
+All the utility files have been converted to classes exporting a single constant value with the default instance.

-See `tools.js` and `text-segment.js` for examples